Trump Impeachment Hearing Who’s Who: Fiona Hill

 Who?

-The National Security Council’s former top adviser on Russia, Hill resigned from the NSC in August, prior to the whistle-blower’s report, because she was reportedly worn out by the pace and (lack of) professionalism in the White House.
+The National Security Council’s former top adviser on Russia, Hill resigned from the NSC in August, prior to the whistle-blower’s report, because she was reportedly worn out by the pace and lack of professionalism in the White House.

 Who Is She According to Team Trump?